csulb-datascience/Ensemble-Deep-Learning-for-Gait-Identification/README.md

 pip install -r requirements.txt
 ```
 # Training
 The averaging ensemble model utilizes a CNN and a RNN model trained independently.
 The trained models are saved in folder especified in the source code.
-The sequence required to train the whole model is as follows:
+The sequence required to train the tri-modal is as follows:
 ```
-cd code/models
+cd code/tri-modal
 python Experiments_CNN.py
 python Experiments_RNN.py
 python Experiments_Ensemble.py